cmfcmf/docusaurus-search-local/README.md

 ### Debugging

-If building your documentation produces an error, you can build it in debug mode to figure out white page is causing it.
+If building your documentation produces an error, you can build it in debug mode to figure out which page is causing it.
 To do so, simply set the `DEBUG` environment variable when building your documentation: `DEBUG=1 yarn build`.

 ## CONTRIBUTING